elad-amrani/xtra/README.md

 ## Method

-XTRA is an self-supervised auto-regressive vision model that leverages a Block Causal Mask to enhance sample and parameter efficiency.
+XTRA is a self-supervised auto-regressive vision model that leverages a Block Causal Mask to enhance sample and parameter efficiency.
 Empirical results demonstrate that this approach enables XTRA to learn abstract and semantically meaningful representations using less data and smaller model sizes.
 More specifically:

 1. XTRA is sample efficient.
 Although trained on 152x fewer samples (13.1M vs. 2B), XTRA ViT-H/14 outperforms the previous state-of-the-art auto-regressive model of the same size in top-1 average accuracy across 15 diverse image recognition benchmarks.
 1. XTRA is parameter efficient.
 XTRA ViT-B/16 outperforms auto-regressive models trained on ImageNet-1k in linear and attentive probing tasks, while using 7–16$x fewer parameters (85M vs. 1.36B/0.63B).